AydenN97/defensive-operation-Write-ups/README.md

 ## Write-Up Template

-Each challenge or investigation includes:
+Each challenge or investigation may include:

 - **Scenario Overview**
 - **Alert Details**